I love shopping.

 Complimentary peace of mind on almost anything you buy.

-This purchase insurance comes in two forms, extended warranties and price protection, and knowing which cards offer the best insurance could really be valuable.
+This purchase insurance comes in two forms, extended warranties and purchase protection, and knowing which cards offer the best insurance could really be valuable.

 Curious how they work?